The Chart axes provide a value scale for the plotted data series.

 Depending on the series types you use, the Chart delivers:

-- A set of Category and Value axes (in Categorical and Radar series).
+- A pair of category and value axes (in Categorical and Radar series).

-- A set of X and Y axes (in Scatter and Polar series).
+- A pair of X and Y axes (in Scatter and Polar series).

-- No axes (in Pie and Funnel series).
+- No axes (in Pie, Funnel and Pyramid series).

 Category axes are declared through the ChartCategoryAxisItem configuration components and placed in a ChartCategoryAxis collection.
 For more information on the available data-binding options, refer to the section on binding categories.

 The following example demonstrates how to configure the Value and Category axes of the category Chart.

 - Automatic selection for the duration of the category time slots (minutes, hours, days, and so on)

 - Aggregated series values for each time slot